akitogo/mailchimpV3/README.md

 ### ColdBox Module
-If you are using Coldbox 4.3 or later, we recommend to setup the api in in you central config like
+If you are using Coldbox 4.3 or later, we recommend to setup the Api in your central Coldbox.cfc config like

 ```
  	moduleSettings = {